drmason13/advent_of_code_traits/CONTRIBUTING.md

 ## Looking for ideas how to contribute?

+[advent_of_code_traits][crates-io] currently lacks support for **Error Handling** in the [trait definitions](src/lib.rs).

+I'd greatly appreciate contributions of ideas and/or code here, it has me a bit stumped but I'm sure it can be done!

+I'm very reluctant to release a 1.0 without big improvements here.

-Issues labelled [`good-first-issue`]
+Issues labelled [good-first-issue]
 are an excellent place to start.

-Issues labelled [`help-wanted`] require extra attention from you, potential consumers of this library!
+Issues labelled [help-wanted] require extra attention from you, potential consumers of this library!
 They particularly welcome discussion, so throw in a suggestion or a comment.
 We want to hear your ideas.
 They welcome pull requests too of course, but I might keep the issue open to get feedback on your solution.
 Let's iterate :)

 Here's an [example issue]